mdw1982/MJournal/HOWTO.md

 ##### Warning
 When setting the cron entry you need to be aware to sent a value for minutes which is the left most dropdown item.
 Failure to do wil result in cron repeating the task many times per hour.
 I normally set this value to zero.
 My times settings for the cron entry look something like this:
 0   23   *    *   *
 So the cron job starts at the top of the 23rd hour and runs once every day, every week and every month of the year.
 I reckon I should just set the default value for minutes to zero.
 Hell!
 I wrote the program and even I overlooked the need to set this value.
+Also worth mentioning - its a small bug in the code I've yet to identify - after creating the crontab entry, open your crontab with the command crontab -e to edit it.
+For some reason the program enters a blank line above the actual entry.
+If this is the first item entered into your crontab then the scheduled backup won't run.
+Remove that blank line and save the crontab.
+Even if it's not the first entry into your crontab... remove it anyway cause it's messy.

 I'm still working on getting a scheduled task for the Windows version included in the program.
 I'm lazy, I know.
 You can set one up manually though.
 Just point the scheduled task at the dbbackup.exe file.
 The executable will do the rest.
 No need for command line arguments.